 If you're looking for a process intelligence tool you're spoiled for choice.
 There are over 35 different process intelligence software solutions on the market today - and many more solutions offering task mining or different forms of process analysis and management.
 Broadly your options include:

-- Self-built solutions running on business intelligence platforms (such as Microsoft PowerBI, Qlik Sense or Tableau.)
+- Self-built process analytics running on business intelligence platforms (such as Microsoft PowerBI, Qlik Sense, or Tableau.)

-- Dedicated process mining software that extract process intelligence form event logs in enterprise resource systems.
+- Dedicated process mining software that extracts process intelligence from event logs in enterprise resource systems.

-- Task mining software that collect process information from the workstations of specific teams or groups of employees.
+- Task mining software that collects process information from the workstations of specific teams or groups of employees.

 - Process discovery software that focuses on the discovery element of process and task mining.